chartshq/muze/packages/muze-tooltip/README.md

 # muze-tooltip

 It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+It handles the positioning and content of the tooltip that is created during any interaction.

 ## Installation